Needalife/Transaction-DPL/README.md

-# Engineering Experience Course: Bank Transaction Data Pipeline
+# Engineering Experience: Bank Transaction Data Pipeline

 Welcome to the Engineering Experience Course project repository!
 This project will illustrate a data pipeline for a bank's transactional data.